Too long; didn’t read: we register medieval names and armory for SCA use, modelled on the English College of Heralds. Download the forms.

 When printing out the (fully or partially filled) PDF file: in your printer’s Page Scaling options, choose None (vs. Fit to Paper, a common default for A4 paper).
 Make sure you print a 100% scale version of the PDF, to produce a form of the correct size.
 Tip: To confirm your print settings, measure the shield (on the device form).
 It should be exactly 5 x 6 inches (12.7x15.2 cm).

 When colouring in the colour version of device or badge form, please use felt-tipped non-washable colour markers for the colour version.
-Watercolors, wax-based media such as crayons, and colored pencils are not acceptable.
+Watercolours, wax-based media such as crayons, and coloured pencils are not acceptable.

 Permissions to conflict and heraldic wills